CSpanias/cspanias.github.io/_posts/2023-12-07-DVWA - Command Injection.md

 ![](medium_source_code.jpg){: width='75%'}

 ## Security: High

+> _In the high level, the developer goes back to the drawing board and puts in even more pattern to match.
+But even this isn't enough.
+The developer has either made a slight typo with the filters and believes a certain PHP command will save them from this mistake._

 Now none of our three commands work!
 As we can see below, the blacklist was extended included Boolean and Bitwise operators, among others.